SensorLogicInc/modules/docs/insecure_fw_update.md

 ![](images/firmware_update/boot_util_4.png)

-After a few seconds, the window will change again and update as the firmware is flashed on to the HeMP2 device.
+After a few seconds, the window will change again and update as the firmware is flashed on to the SLMX4-Base.

 ![](images/firmware_update/boot_util_5.png)